-Grilled Shrimp Skewers use the same Creole butter to baste the shrimp and then as a flavor-packed dipping sauce.
-Simple ingredients mean it all comes together easily and quickly for a weeknight dinner with weekend wow factor.
+This Grilled Shrimp with dipping sauce uses the same Creole butter to baste the shrimp and then as a flavor-packed sauce.
+Simple ingredients mean it all comes together easily and quickly for a weeknight dinner.

 For more information on southern flavors like Creole and the regions they come from you’ll want to read “Southern Food Then and Now”.

 For the steak, we blend the butter and make little scoops to put on the hot steaks right as they come off the grill.
-For the shrimp skewers we melt it and brush the shrimp while they’re cooking.
-Set some aside and keep it hot for dipping
+For the shrimp skewers we melt it and brush the shrimp while they're cooking.
+Set some aside and keep it hot to use for dipping.

 - Use large to extra large, or even jumbo shrimp

-- Your shrimp should be shelled and deveined, but with the tails still on
+- Your shrimp should be shelled and deveined, but with the tails still on.
+Try our easy deveining method for quick results.

 - Use wooden skewers.
 We find shrimp a bit delicate to skewer on metal ones.